Yogesh-K-Matkar/react_concept_react_app/README.md

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-1. REACT ROUTER(v7.6+) is another JavaScript(JS) Library/Framework used for implementing Routing in our Web Application using client-side scripting.
+1. REACT ROUTER(v7.6+)(Developed By Michael Jackson and Ryan Florence not Facebook or Google) is another JavaScript(JS) Library/Framework used for implementing Routing in our Web Application using client-side scripting.

 2. Install the react-router module.